• Welcome To Texas Travel Talk – About Us

 Shop In Downtown Gonzales

-If there’s one thing I know about visiting anywhere, walking around without a destination in mind often leads to some surprises and extra fun.
+If there’s one thing I know about visiting anywhere, walking around without a destination often leads to surprises and extra fun.
 Gonzales was no exception.
+While you’re shopping downtown, notice the incredible murals around you.

-Laurel Ridge Antiques and Inn – While this is a much-loved bed and breakfast you can stay in, the store is loved just as much.
-You might even spy a Christmas decorated golf cart parked out front showing you the way.
-Hold on to your toddlers and preschoolers, as there are many breakables.
-By appointment on Monday and Tuesday.
+Laurel Ridge Antiques and Inn—While this is a much-loved bed and breakfast, the antique store on two floors is just as much loved.
+You might even spy a Christmas-decorated golf cart showing you the way by appointment on Monday and Tuesday.

 Visit The Robert Lee Brothers, Jr. Memorial Library